LLB (Hons) Law

 At Buckinghamshire New University we like to foster an interactive and student-focused teaching style.
 We blend lectures, seminars, one-to-one workshops, tutorial sessions, independent study and guest speakers to enhance the learning experience.

-Our lecturers in the Business and Law School work hard to ensure that you learn the latest industry standard practices and knowledge.
+The lecturers in our Law School work hard to ensure that you learn the latest industry standard practices and knowledge.
 To support in the delivery of this we also welcome industry experts and professionals to deliver guest lectures who share their experience of the latest legal rulings and cases.

 Seminars and workshops have been created to provide you with the chance to interact and collaborate with others.
 You’ll engage with the subject matter, identify legal issues and take part in discussion/formulate legal arguments.